-In the last decade Portugal has invested extensively not only in the development of the childcare services, but also adapted to varying family needs.
+Portugal has continued to invest not only in the development of childcare services, but also in its adaptation to varying family needs.
 A significant percentage of crèches are open for more than 11 hours a day in order to provide more flexibility for families to balance work with family and personal life.
-This is particularly relevant as most households with children have dual-earners with full-time jobs.
-Accordingly the percentage of women working part-time in Portugal (16.8% in 2012) is low, comparative to the EU-28 average (32.5% in 2012) and the proportion of part-time working mothers is even lower.
+Moreover, to combat child poverty and exclusion, the network of social canteens and supply of school meals has been considerably increased.

 The investment in pre-school education has been an important feature of Portuguese social policy.
 The access to childcare has been increased, mainly with regard to full-time services for children under 3 years old.
 In 2012, 35% of children aged 0 to 3 benefitted from childcare services (1% for less than 30 hours per week and 34% for at least 30 hours per week), whereas in 2005 this figure was around 30% (1% for less than 30 hours per week and 34% for at least 30 hours per week).